strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 It can be deployed standalone, or along with your Kafka cluster using the `Kafka` custom resource.

 The first generation of the Topic Operator is based on the Kafka Streams library, and uses ZooKeeper to gather topic metadata.
-We call it `Bidirectional Topic Operator (BTO)`, as it allows to reconcile changes coming from both Kubernetes and Kafka using a three-way merge logic.
+We call it **Bidirectional Topic Operator (BTO)**, as it allows to reconcile changes coming from both Kubernetes and Kafka using a three-way merge logic.
 In order to do this, it has to keep an internal topic store, which is the source-of-truth used to determine the necessary changes for synchronization.
 If the Kafka-side configuration is changed out-of-band (e.g. by using the Admin client, or Kafka shell scripts), those changes will eventually be reverted.

-The new generation of the Topic Operator is called `Unidirectional Topic Opeator (UTO)`.
+The new generation of the Topic Operator is called **Unidirectional Topic Operator (UTO)**.
 The UTO improves on scalability and maintenance, but also provides support for Kafka clusters running in KRaft mode.
 It is fully backwards compatible with the BTO, but it will only reconcile topic events in one direction, from Kubernetes to Kafka.
 Your `KafkaTopic` custom resources will be the source-of-truth, like with all the other operators.